moechofe/lowresrmx/asset.dev/manual.md

 When variables are initialized or declared in the main program body, they are local to the program body.

-When variables are initialized or declared inside a proceduce body, they are local to this procedure body.
+When variables are initialized or declared inside a procedure body, they are local to this procedure body.

 It is possible to declare a variable global so it can be accessed in both scopes.